-One often wants to sign random strings, so the ability of an attacker to generate valid random signed messages is a real drawback for certain practical applications.
-For example, in the Diffie-Hellman key exchange protocol discussed in lecture notes 12, section 4, Alice and Bob exchange random-looking numbers $a = g^x \mod p$ and $b = g^y \mod p$.
+One often wants to sign random strings, so this is a real drawback for certain practical applications.
+For example, in the Diffie-Hellman key exchange protocol discussed in lecture notes week 6, Alice and Bob exchange random-looking numbers $a = g^x \mod p$ and $b = g^y \mod p$.
 In order to discourage man-in-the-middle attacks, they may wish to sign these strings.
 (This assumes that they already have each other's public signature verification keys.)
 However, Mallory could feed bogus signed values a' and b' to Bob and Alice, respectively.
 The signatures would check, and both would think they had successfully established a shared key k when in fact they had not.